riccycastro/options-combination-handler/README.md

 |---------|-------|------|--------|
 | all     | all   | all  | all    |

-check tests for more examples
+check tests for more examples.

+The present code is a quick solution to this problem, it may need improvements...
+If you found this useful or you want to help I'm open to PRs

 (The MIT License)